-The term 'Wealth' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Wealth' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Wealth proves to be the abundant possession of material things or other resources that are considered to be valuable.
 People, areas, communities, or nations who control these assets are said to be wealthy.
 The word for wealth comes from the old English word ‘Weal’ and ‘th’, which means ‘the conditions of well-being’.